nus-cs2103-AY2223S2/tp/docs/team/lennoxtr.md

 - `**Importing modules**, so that students may revise specific concepts from the modules they previously took.
 Student can also use the feature to track productivity level during a semester.

-To implement said features, an `Archive` class was adapted from AB3's JSONStorage to read and write module data.
+To implement said features, an `Archive` class was adapted from AB3's JSONStorage.

 #### Documentation